the-turing-way/the-turing-way/chapters/testing.md

     - E.g. look and see if a graph seems reasonable.
     - Can't test all the ways it may be wrong, but can do sanity checks, e.g. if you have a graph of global population vs you should never have a negative number of people.
 - Test driven development (ensure we do the thing right)

+[Sound software](http://soundsoftware.ac.uk/unit-testing-why-bother/) **Creative Commons Attribution-NonCommercial 3.0 License.**
+Some developers practise test-driven development, a process in which the unit tests are written before the rest of the code.
+The tests thus describe a “contract” that the code is expected to comply with.
+This ensures that the code will be correct (as far as can be enforced by the testing contract) as written, and it provides a useful framework for thinking about how the code should be designed, what interfaces it should provide, and how its algorithms might work.
+This can be a very satisfying mental aid in developing tricky algorithms.

 - Behaviour driven development (ensure we do the right thing)
 - General best practice
   - Write small things